-Securing Child Restraints (With the Safety Belt in the Rear Seat)
+Securing Child Restraints (With the Seat Belt in the Rear Seat)

-When securing a child restraint in a rear seating position, study the instructions that came with the child restraint to make sure it is compatible with this vehicle.
+When securing a child restraint with the seat belts in a rear seat position, study the instructions that came with the child restraint to make sure it is compatible with this vehicle.

-If the child restraint has the LATCH system, see Lower Anchors and Tethers for Children (LATCH System) ⇒ 73 for how and where to install the child restraint using LATCH.
-If a child restraint is secured in the vehicle using a safety belt and it uses a top tether, see Lower Anchors and Tethers for Children (LATCH System) ⇒ 73 for top tether anchor locations.
+If the child restraint has the LATCH system, see Lower Anchors and Tethers for Children (LATCH System) ⇔ 75 for how and where to install the child restraint using LATCH.
+If a child restraint is secured in the vehicle using a seat belt and it uses a top tether, see Lower Anchors and Tethers for Children (LATCH System) ⇔ 75 for top tether anchor locations.
 Do not secure a child seat in a position without a top tether anchor if a national or local law requires that the top tether be anchored, or if the instructions that come with the child restraint say that the top strap must be anchored.

-If the child restraint or vehicle seat position does not have the LATCH system, you will be using the safety belt to secure the child restraint.
+If the child restraint or vehicle seat position does not have the LATCH system, you will be using the seat belt to secure the child restraint.
 Be sure to follow the instructions that came with the child restraint.

-If more than one child restraint needs to be installed in the rear seat, be sure to read Where to Put the Restraint
+If more than one child restraint needs to be installed in the rear seat, be sure to read Where to Put the Restraint \Rightarrow 73.

-- 1. Put the child restraint on the seat. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
+- 1. Put the child restraint on the seat. - 2.
+Pick up the latch plate, and run the lap and shoulder portions of the vehicle's seat belt through or around the restraint.
 The child restraint instructions will show you how.